 December 31,

-2015 2014 2013
+2016 2015 2014

-Convertible preferred stock 11,517,222

-Options to purchase common stock 1,244,442 1,007,724 1,162,829
+Options to purchase common stock 2,557,314 1,244,442 1,007,724

-Warrants to purchase convertible preferred stock - 574,953

-Warrants to purchase common stock 300,302
+Warrants to purchase common stock 2,172,899 300,302

-Total 1,544,744 1,007,724 13,255,004
+Total 4,730,213 1,544,744 1,007,724

-11. RELATED PARTY TRANSACTIONS
+13. RELATED PARTY TRANSACTIONS

-There were no related party transactions in 2015.
+There were no related party transactions in 2016 and 2015.

-As part of the consulting arrangement with the spouse of an executive of the Company to provide research and development services related to clinical operations, the Company incurred expenses of \$0.2 million for services rendered during each of the years ended December 31, 2014 and 2013, respectively.
+As part of the consulting arrangement with the spouse of an executive of the Company to provide research and development services related to clinical operations, the Company incurred expenses of \$0.2 million for services rendered during year ended December 31, 2014.

-12. COMMITMENTS AND CONTINGENCIES
+14. COMMITMENTS AND CONTINGENCIES

 The Company has a lease agreement for a facility in Fremont, California that was amended in December 2012 to extend the lease agreement to September 2016.
 In September 2014, the Company signed the second amendment to its facility lease agreement in Fremont, California to add space and to extend the lease term through September 2019.
 In addition, the amended lease agreement provides for a tenant improvement allowance of up to \$0.6 million.
-The extended lease has rent escalation clauses through the lease term.
+In May 2016, the Company signed a third amendment to its facility lease agreement in Fremont, California to add space and to extend the lease term through September 2021 (the "Third Amendment").
+The Third Amendment provides for a tenant improvement allowance of up to \$0.4 million and the extended lease has rent escalation clauses throughout the lease term.
 Rent increases, including the impact of a rent holiday and leasehold improvement allowance from the landlord, will be recognized as deferred rent and amortized on a straight-line basis over the term of the lease.